 - High Tensile Strength

-Another one of the important stainless steel material properties is its high tensile strength.
+Another of important stainless steel material property is its high tensile strength.
 Consequently, stainless steel is highly applicable in making products that can withstand stress and carry more weight.

 - Hardness and Toughness